 Making this self-rising flour drop biscuit recipe means the baking powder is built right in.
 That’s one less ingredient to measure!

-Difference Between Rolled and Drop Biscuits
+Difference Between Rolled and Drop

 There are actually two types of biscuits: rolled (also known as cut), and drop style.
+If you’re new to baking, start with our basic biscuit recipes collection for simple, step-by-step guidance to perfect your biscuit-making skills!

-Rolled or Cut Biscuits
+Rolled or cut biscuits

 Ingredient Notes and Substitutions

-The fat from the milk helps give the biscuits their rise and texture.
+- Milk: The fat from the milk helps give the biscuits their rise and texture.
 We recommend that you avoid using fat-free milk and nut milks.
 If you need a dairy free option, we suggest making dairy free cornbread, or use this paleo biscuit recipe.

-Unsalted butter works best since you will add salt separately with the dry ingredients.
-If all you have on hand is salted butter, leave out any additional salt.
+- Butter: If all you have on hand is salted butter, leave out any additional salt.

-TFN Pro Tip!
+🎯 TFN Pro Tip

 For the cheesiest biscuits, buy a block of cheddar and shred it yourself.
 The anti-caking agent in pre-shredded cheeses can hinder their ability to melt well.

-- Measure your ingredients ahead of time.
+- Measure your ingredients ahead of time

 This recipe comes together pretty quickly, so you’ll want to have all the ingredients measured out and ready to use before you start.